Sourdough Brandon Logo

 Preserved lemons and woodsy rosemary perfume this flavorful Preserved Lemon and Rosemary Sourdough Bread.

-The bright flavor of preserved lemons shines in this rustic loaf that helps fill the void of sunshine in the deep winter.
+The bright flavor of preserved lemons shines in this rustic rosemary sourdough bread that helps fill the void of sunshine in the deep winter.
 It’s that time of year that I crave citrus; luckily, preserved lemons highlight the beauty of seasonal citrus.
-Plus, the rosemary adds warmth and coziness to the bright loaf.
+Plus, the rosemary adds warmth and coziness to the bright lemony bread.

-I wasn’t satisfied with only using lemon zest in this sourdough during recipe testing.
+During recipe testing, I wasn’t satisfied with only using lemon zest in this sourdough.
 The lemon flavor continually got lost amidst the potent rosemary.
 Instead, using preserved lemons packs a punch of lemon flavor that infuses throughout.

 The salty and tangy lemons are perfect for the most lemon flavor in this sourdough, so you get small bits of lemon in every bite.
 As the loaf bakes, your home will fill up with the intoxicating aroma of lemons and rosemary.